Choices Lead to Juicy Stories

 We started capturing our stories when Terry stuffed a bunch of our juiciest tales into his Ph.D. dissertation, trying to figure out how to bring about change in his hometown, things like battling prejudice, blatant discrimination, and crippling poverty.
-It’s available on inter-library loan from Cornell University, but that’s not very accessible.
+It’s available on inter-library loan from Cornell University . . . but that’s not very accessible.

-So next Terry made up a fictional character, a college guy from a place a lot like his hometown and put him and his pals into conflict with the local leaders over discrimination against Mexican-Americans.
+So next Terry made up a fictional character, a college guy from a place a lot like his hometown, and put him and his pals into conflict with the local leaders over discrimination against Mexican-Americans.
 It’s a rollicking coming of age tale that weaves love and sex into the previously untold story of the Chicano battle for civil rights in the 1960s.

 We think this is one of our best stories yet, so come join us.

 We don’t know you, but here we are, front door wide open, inviting you into our lives.
 We’ve opened the whole house to you—living room; attic and basement; kitchen with a few dirty dishes; the closets; even that magical mirror in the hall—a portal into our past.
-In short, we’ve bared everything: It’s as if we were standing here totally exposed.

-Our memoir, Sting Ray Summer, is chock full of stories.
+In short, we’ve bared everything: Our memoir, A Rendezvous to Remember, is chock full of juicy stories.
 Some, funny.
 Some, thrilling.
 Some, sad.
 Some, embarrassing.
 Some, alas, shocking.

 All of them hinge on choices we’ve made along the way.
 Some may spark memories of your own.